siobhanlgorman/80s-Mixtape-Quiz/README.md

 The Mixtape quiz is a fun interactive quiz for people who love the music of the eighties.
 Users answer multiple choice questions and are rated on their final score.

 ## Goal
 The goal is to create an entertaining web-based music trivia quiz.
-I picked eighties music because it's an era that I like myself and also it has undergone a revival and so will interest a range of age groups.
+I picked eighties music because it is an era that I like myself.
+Also it has undergone a revival and so will appeal to a range of age groups.

 ## User Experience (UX)
 ### Target Audience